Warning issued to NC500 roadtrippers after scores stopped by police

 Starting and finishing at Inverness Castle, the NC500 takes in the rugged landscapes of the far north of Scotland.

-Despite welcoming the increase in visitors undertaking the route, Police Scotland said it is "saddened" to see an increase in complaints of poor driving and speeding along the wrote.
+Despite welcoming the increase in visitors undertaking the route, Police Scotland said it is "saddened" to see an increase in complaints of poor driving and speeding along the route.

 It comes following a weekend of enforcement by road policing officers and safety camera staff which saw a total of 25 speed related offences detected.